 Lactic acid is an alpha hydroxy acid (AHA) but is much gentler than a lot of the other acids (like glycolic acid) out there, while still being very effective: smoothing and brightening the skin… making a BIG difference in just a single night.
 Originally derived from sour milk (but now there are vegan + synthetic versions available), the lactic acid molecule is larger than other alpha hydroxy acids which means it doesn’t penetrate the skin as deeply.
 Because of that, it’s incredibly effective at exfoliating the texture of your skin, but again – gentler than other acids!

-Lactic acid is great for all skin types (even sensitive skin can handle it, unlike Honeymoon Glow which I love but is IMO a lot more intense) and it is one of the few products I use where I see a noticeable difference the next day – it does wonders for the texture of my dry skin which can get rough, bumpy, and uneven!
-Acids are an important part of my skin care routine… as I get older I find that using a chemical exfoliator is so important to help prevent dullness, fine lines, dry skin, and clogged pores while sloughing away dead skin.
+Lactic acid is great for all skin types (even sensitive skin can handle it, unlike Honeymoon Glow which I love but is IMO a lot more intense) and it is one of the few products I use where I see a noticeable difference the next day – it does wonders for the texture of my dry skin which can get rough, bumpy, and uneven.
+Acids are an important part of my skin care routine… and should be an important part of any anti aging skincare routine in my opinion!
+As I get older I find that using a chemical exfoliator is so important to help prevent dullness, fine lines, dry skin, and clogged pores while sloughing away dead skin.
 I try to do them 2-3x a week!

-Important: do not mix lactic acid with vitamin C or retinol (or any other active, for that matter!).
-Also, acids make your skin more sensitive sto the sun, so be sure you wear SPF during the day!
+Important: do not mix lactic acid with vitamin C or retinol oil (or any other active ingredients, for that matter!).
+Also, acids make your skin more sensitive to the sun, so be sure you wear SPF during the day!

 Sunday Riley Good Genes vs. Biossance